alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ![An spheroid or ellipsoid.
 Source: [Sam Derbyshire, Wikimedia](https://en.wikipedia.org/wiki/File:Ellipsoid_Quadric.png).](pics/aves-ellipsoid.png "3D rendering of an ellipsoid, a stretched sphere or the shape of a rugby ball.")

-It is quite aerodynamic, or should be: drag of a spheroid is close to 0.03, according to [GE Dorrington in "Drag of Spheroid-Cone Shaped Airship"](https://doi.org/10.2514/1.14796).
+It is quite aerodynamic, or should be: drag of a spheroid is between 0.02 and 0.04, according to [GE Dorrington in "Drag of Spheroid-Cone Shaped Airship"](https://doi.org/10.2514/1.14796).
 Also it is simple to model and build.
 So let's go with a spheroid!